Understanding Anatomy for Shoulder Mobility

-What all beginner pole dancers should know about shoulder strength and flexibility, Part 1
+What all aerialists, contortionist, and pole dancers should know about shoulder strength and flexibility

 Shoulder mobility is an essential skill for all pole dancers.
 Whether your goal is to achieve high level tricks or to swirl and slink around the pole, your shoulders are going to be asked to really step up their strength and flexibility.